bk/dokumentaro/content/layout/layout.md

 Another way to disable the sidebar is to set the `nav_enabled` frontmatter variable to false.
 You can set this as the default for the website by setting the `site.nav_enabled` configuration option to false.

+## The `taxonomy` layout

+If you [enable tag support](../../configuration/#tags), then your tags page must use the `taxonomy` layout.
+It can also be used for other taxonomies you may wish to add to your site, e.g. categories, topics, sections or authors.

+The `taxonomy` layout inherits from the default layout and only overrides the main body of the page and the page title.
+Other features are unchanged.

 ## Other layouts